combine-org/combine-org.github.io/content/authors/COMBINE_2023/_index.md

 <b>Using Compucell3D as a Platform for Model Building to Explore Intracellular Pathways, Cell Behaviors, Cell-Cell Interactions and Tissue-Level Signaling </b> Pedro Dal-Castel (Biocomplexity Institute and Department of Intelligent Systems Engineering, Indiana University)<br>

 Mechanistic agent-based modeling is an integral part of contemporary bioscience, used for hypothesis generation and testing, experiment design and interpretation, and the design of therapeutic interventions.
 The CompuCell3D (CC3D) modeling environment allows researchers to rapidly build and execute complex virtual tissue simulations with minimal programming experience.
 CC3D enables biological simulations from subcellular to tissue scales, supporting explicit cell shapes, cell migration, contact-mediated cell interactions, soluble signals, and complex cell state dynamics (gene regulatory, signaling, and metabolic networks).
 CC3D natively supports SBML, Antimony, and MaBoSS network model integration.
 Participants will (1) learn how to build models in CC3D, (2) implement network models in CC3D, and (3) develop an example simulation with all concepts learned.
-CC3D can be accessed from the official website (www.compucell3d.org) or running it on-line at (https://nanohub.org/resources/cc3dbase4x).
+CC3D can be accessed from the official website (www.compucell3d.org) or running it on-line at (https://nanohub.org/tools/cc3dbase4x).

 Audience: Anyone interested in multicellular Virtual-Tissue modeling or in coupling network models to cell behaviors and dynamic spatial organization.
+If you plan on participating, please fill out this form: https://forms.gle/TTnw88hR3PebCkmE7

 Learning Outcomes: Ability to use CompuCell3D to design, execute and explore virtual-tissue simulations integrating cells, networks and external chemical fields.
 For more information: see https://www.compucell3d.org or contact pdalcastel@gmail.com, or jaglazier@gmail.com

 Computer Requirements: Any Windows or Mac computer.
 CompuCell3D is open-source and free.
 It also runs on many LINUX deployments (see www.compucell3d.org for details).
-Our preferred method for this miniworkshop is the nanoHUB CC3D application, which runs in a browser without local installation.
+Our preferred method for this miniworkshop is a local installation of CC3D in your machine.
+However, it can also be launched as a nanoHUB application, which runs in a browser without local installation (open your account in nanoHUB at https://nanohub.org/register/).